No Frauds

-"No Frauds" is a diss track by Trinidadian-born rapper Nicki Minaj, Canadian rapper Drake, and American rapper Lil Wayne.
+"No Frauds" is a diss track by rappers Nicki Minaj, Drake and Lil Wayne.
 It is a response to Remy Ma's 2017 song "Shether", a nearly seven-minute-long diss track aimed at Minaj.
-Produced by Murda Beatz and Cubeatz, the song was released as a single on March 10, 2017, by Young Money Entertainment, Cash Money Records, and Republic Records along with "Changed It" and "Regret in Your Tears".
+Produced by Murda Beatz and Cubeatz, it was released as a single on March 10, 2017, by Young Money, Cash Money, and Republic alongside "Changed It" and "Regret in Your Tears".
 In the song, Minaj criticizes Ma for her prison sentence and her record sales, among other things.

 "No Frauds" debuted and peaked at number 14 on the Billboard Hot 100.
 Critics compared the song poorly to "Shether" and criticized Drake and Lil Wayne's appearances on the song.
 On April 19, the Benny Boom-directed music video for "No Frauds" was released, and showed the rappers in various locations throughout London.
 The video garnered backlash due to a scene featuring Minaj on the Westminster Bridge a month after the 2017 Westminster attack.